tytydraco/yessleep/out/Dont_fall_for_it.md

 Somehow, in my disoriented state, I reached the stairs, but to my horror, I couldn’t climb them.
 Every step I took sent me crashing down face-first onto the cold wooden steps as the screams robbed me of my balance.
 My mind’s pleas to my body to stand and walk fell on deaf ears.
 I felt the unholy cacophony of voices grow closer... this was it.
 I reached out toward the light above and felt an arm grab me.

 Olivia was pulling me up, yelling something that I couldn’t make out through the noise.
 I had to act quickly.
 My senses in disarray, I used all my might to perform the menial yet grand task of crawling up the stairs.
-I shut the door just in time, locking it firmly in place.
+I shut the door just in time and locked it firmly in place by resting my back on it.
 And then, silence.
 Olivia and I stared at each other in horror for a moment, but the silence was soon broken by slamming on the door.

 “RUN!”
 I screamed at Olivia, and we bolted for the front door and out of the house to the yard.
 It was at this point I heard the basement door give way with a loud crash, and the birds began going crazy in response to the thing’s presence.
 I didn’t hear the sound of its pursuit.
 I didn’t know if it had even given chase, but I dared not turn around.
 Olivia and I were halfway across the road to my house when we heard the gentle voice of a woman.